tristan-sebens/metl/readme.md

 ## **Use case 2: Extracting data to data.frames**

-The `Decoder` can produce the extracted data as a collection of `data.frames`.
+The `Decoder` can produce the extracted data as a collection of `data.frame`s.
 These are provided as the elements of a named list, with the names corresponding to the type of data extracted.
 Which types of data are available will depend on what types of data are produced.
 You can find a table of data types produced by each supported tag type [here](#output-data-types-by-tag).

 In this example we used the Benthic sPAT tag from Wildlife Computers, which produces three types of data: `meta`, `instant`, and `summary`.